swcarpentry-ja/carpentries-coc/topic_folders/policies/reimbursement-policy.md

 Community Initiatives will guide the process for repayment of funds.

-If individuals are volunteers, they will be expected to repay “excess amounts” and it may affect their volunteer status with the organization.
+If individuals are volunteers, they will be expected to repay “excess amounts” and it may affect their volunteer status with the organisation.

 **V. Procedures**